UTS-DLL/UTS-AI-Hackathon/README.md

 * Entrance lens - This value is the voltage of the entrance lens calculated using the entrance lens offset value after tuning the MS.
 Finally, the source is maintained at a certain temperature depending on the analysis it performs.
 Each system will be maintained at a single temperature but there may be a difference in values between systems depending on the test.
 * Temp – temperature of the source in °C of the source.

+### Mass Filter Values
+The mass filter consists of four parallel rods as shown in the image below.
+To the top and bottom rods, a positive DC voltage and an RF voltage are simultaneously applied.
+To the left and right rods, the same DC and RF voltage are applied but the opposite sign.
+The voltages applied to these four rods causes ions to spiral as they pass through the mass filter.

+Under given DC and RF voltages only a single mass ion will exhibit a stable spiral trajectory through the rods and reach the detector to be measured.
+Ions with different masses will exhibit an unstable trajectory and ultimately not reach the detector or be measured.

+As part of the tune, the MS determines the “mass scan line” which is the relationship between the DC and RF voltage applied to the rods to detect each mass.
+The slope and intercept of this mass scan line is reported under “Amu gain” and “Amu offset”.
+* Amu gain – the slope of the mass scan line
+* Amu offset – the intercept of the mass scan line
+In reality, the mass scan line is not perfectly linear.
+This requires a correction in the middle of the mass can line called “Width219”.
+For illustration purposes this would be performed at m2 in Figure 5.
+* Width219 – correction applied to mass scan line

+### Detector Parameters
+The detector of the MS is a high energy conversion dynode (HED) coupled to an electron multiplier (EM).
+After passing through the mass filter, the ion hits the HED electrons are emitted which are attracted to the more positive voltage of the EM.
+Electrons liberated from the HED cascade through the EM, liberating more electrons as they go.
+This effectively acts as a ‘gain’ for the signal.
+The higher the value of the voltage, the more electrons get liberated and the higher the gain.
+EM Volts – This value is the voltage of the EM after tuning the MS.

+### Tuning Compound
+At the heart of the MS tune is a tuning compound called PFTBA.
+This compound is introduced to the MS for the purpose of the tune.
+Remember how we mentioned that compounds can fragment in the source?
+Well, PFTBA has three main fragments which we use for our tune which are 69, 219 and 502.

+All the tuning parameters discussed earlier are determined using the PFTBA fragmentation to maximise the signal of the 69, 219 and 502 masses.
+* 69 m/z – signal of the 69 fragment of PFTBA after tuning
+* 219 m/z – signal of the 219 fragment of PFTBA after tuning
+* 502 m/z – signal of the 502 fragment of PFTBA after tuning
+There are also other smaller fragments we monitor in our tune, these are 70, 220 and 503.
+* 70 m/z – signal of the 69 fragment of PFTBA after tuning
+* 220 m/z – signal of the 220 fragment of PFTBA after tuning
+* 503 m/z – signal of the 503 fragment of PFTBA after tuning

+### What we think might help
+Some of the key values we look at to assess the source condition are below.
+* Repeller Voltage – this tends to trend towards higher values with source use.
+* EM Volts – this tends to trend towards higher values with source use.
+Each system will usually have a different starting voltage for a new source and filaments.
+* 502 m/z to 69 m/z ratio - this tends to trend towards higher values with source use.
+Each system will usually have a different starting ratio for a new source and filaments.
+You will notice that each MS will have different values for many of the parameters, EM Volts being a good example.
+Another tip we’d give is that it is sometimes more important to look at the change in value with time as opposed to the actual value.